Assiniboine Community College

 Visit our website for more information or register for an Assiniboine International information session.

 How do I apply?

 Assiniboine accepts applications up to one year in advance of a program’s start date.
-While there is no application deadline, we do encourage early applications to ensure you have secured your spot in a program as many fill quickly.
+While there is no application deadline for most programs, we do encourage early application to ensure you have secured your spot in a program as many fill quickly.

 Additionally, all programs have admission requirements.
 To ensure you meet the requirements, visit the Admissions tab on the program’s webpage.
 This tab will itemize each requirement and may also have further checklists for you to complete.